-If $\M$ is a finite $\Gr$-space, we show that the stalks of this sheaf are cohomological functors of $\M$.
+If $\M$ is a finite $\Gr$-space (i.e. $\M$ is equivalent to a finite $\Gr$-CW complex), we show that the stalks of this sheaf are cohomological functors of $\M$.
+In Section \ref{grojnowski}, we take invariants with respect to certain gauge subgroups, so that ${}^k \mathcal{K}_{\T \ltimes \LbG}(\LM)$ descends to a sheaf ${}^k \mathcal{G}(\M)$ on a universal elliptic curve.
 By taking $\M$ to be a point and evaluating invariant global sections of the above sheaf, we identify the coefficients of this theory with Weyl invariant theta functions, or equivalently, with level $k$ positive energy representations of the loop group $\T \ltimes \LbG$ (see corollary \ref{rep LG} and remark \ref{geometric} ).
-Similarly, on taking $\M$ to be the full flag variety $\GT$, we recover all theta functions, or equivalently, the level $k$ representations of $\T \ltimes \LbT$ (see theorem \ref{rep LT}).
-In general, for $\Gr$-spaces $\M$ that satisfy some well-known conditions, the space of invariant sections of these sheaves is a representation of the modular group $\mbox{SL}_2(\Z)$ (see theorem \ref{modular}).
+In Section \ref{LGT} we take $\M$ to be the full flag variety $\GT$ and recover all theta functions, or equivalently, the level $k$ representations of $\T \ltimes \LbT$ (see theorem \ref{rep LT}).
+The question of modulariy is taken up in Section \ref{modularity}.
+In particular, for $\Gr$-spaces $\M$ that satisfy some well-known conditions, the space of invariant sections of these sheaves is shown to be a representation of the modular group $\mbox{SL}_2(\Z)$ (see theorem \ref{modular}).